IDW-01: Drivers of Change

 • Cost leadership strategy (e.g., involving automation technology, and efficiency measures like Lean or Sig Sigma)

-• Differentiation strategy (e.g., focusing on high quality, and customer experience)
+• Differentiation strategy (e.g., focus on quality or customer experience)

 • Focus strategy (e.g., focusing on customers with unique needs)